 This booklet highlights the key issues that any individual domiciled in Guernsey and/ or owning Guernsey real estate should consider when drawing up a Will.
-It also highlights the benefits of foreign Wills for non-resident/ non-domiciled individuals holding assets in Guernsey.
+It also highlights foreign Wills for non-resident/ non-domiciled individuals holding assets in Guernsey.